130 Years of Giving Back: How Johnson & Johnson Has Helped the World in Times of Crisis

-Throughout its storied 130-year history, and at all times of the year, Johnson & Johnson has mobilized in many different ways to help communities both local and global in times of crisis.
+hroughout its storied 130-year history, Johnson & Johnson has worked in many different ways to help communities both local and global in times of crisis.

-From such humanitarian disasters as the Syrian refugee crisis to epic natural disasters, like Hurricane Michael, here's a look at how the company—and its employees—have given back to those in need.
-These stories can help serve as an inspiration for how we can all play a part in helping the world during times of crisis.
+From such humanitarian disasters as the Syrian refugee crisis to epic natural disasters, like the recent earthquakes that shook Puerto Rico, here's a look at how the company—and its employees—have given back to those in need.

 1898: The Spanish-American War